 Direction Statement 2021

 We believe that we create the future as we move with the Spirit in giving full expression to our giftedness as women in the Church sharing equally in its mission—in living a life that is simple, prayerful, courageous and compassionate—in proclaiming with prophetic voice the Gospel to all people—in strengthening our corporateness as women in community—in demonstrating our belief in the dignity of the human person and the call to secure this dignity for all women and men—in expressing our solidarity with the poor and oppressed, in faith and hope we accept the challenges these beliefs imply.

 Vision Statement, Sisters of St. Joseph

 As Sisters of St. Joseph, our charism calls us to love of God and neighbor without distinction.
-We believe that all is one and that our call is to an active inclusive love that seeks this union with God and the sacred community of life that includes all of creation – air, soil, water, plants, and animals.
+We believe that all is one and that our call is to an active inclusive love that seeks this union with God and the sacred community of life that includes all of creation – soil, water, plants, and animals.
 We see ourselves in union with this community that we hold as the neighbor through whom God continues to be revealed.
 We acknowledge our responsibility to balance our communal needs and the needs of Earth community now and into the future.